Preparation and Shipping of Soil Samples

 2. Dried, sieved soil must be shipped in a "securely closed, watertight container (primary container) which should be enclosed in a second durable watertight container (secondary container)".
 Securely closed zip-top bags are acceptable watertight containers.
 Double-check that individual samples are labeled with site, block, plot, and date of collection.

-3. Attach a PPQ form 550 [email Anita Porath-Krause to request] to the *exterior* of each shipment box.
+- Attach the PPQ form 550 to the *exterior* of each shipped box

-4. Include a copy of the soil permit [email to Anita Porath-Krause request] *inside* each shipment box.
+- Include a copy of the soil permit *inside* each shipped box

-5. The *outside* of the box should be labeled “contents: USDA regulated soil samples”
+- Label the *outside* of the box “contents: USDA regulated soil samples”

-7. Upon shipment, please notify Anita Porath-Krause (aporathk@umn.edu) of the expected arrival date of the soils, as well as any other necessary information about the shipment.
+- Upon shipment, please email Anita Porath-Krause with the expected arrival date and any additional information about the samples (weights, general composition).